alchemy-swift/alchemy/Docs/5c_DatabaseMigrations.md

 You may add a column onto a table builder with functions like `.string()` or `.int()`.
 These define a named column of the given type and return a column builder for adding modifiers to the column.

-Supported builder functions for adding columns are are
+Supported builder functions for adding columns are

 | Table Builder Functions | Column Builder Functions |
 |-|-|